Day 14: Ballenas y Piedra

 Gracias, cuerpo.
 Thank you, body.

 Por saber cómo llorar cuando las palabras no bastan.
-For knowing how to cry when words are not enough.
+For knowing how to cry when words fall short.

 References